gnss-sdr/gnss-sdr/README_fork.md

 **Welcome to GNSS-SDR!**

-This program is a software-defined receiver which is able to process (that is, to perform detection, synchronization, demodulation and decoding of the navigation message, computation of observables, and, finally, computation of position fixes) the following Global Navigation Satellite System's signals:
+This program is a software-defined r2eceiver which is able to process (that is, to perform detection, synchronization, demodulation and decoding of the navigation message, computation of observables, and, finally, computation of position fixes) the following Global Navigation Satellite System's signals: